josefadamcik/INA219PowerMeasurementUnit/README.md

-# Simple firmare for INA219 measurement unit with Arduion and LCD
+# Simple firmware for INA219 measurement unit with Arduino and LCD

 - INA291 breakout, i2c